 Also of interest is that St. Joseph has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.88% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 16.88% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, St. Joseph is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, St. Joseph really has some of the features that families look for when choosing a good community to raise children.
 Is St. Joseph perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The education level of St. Joseph citizens is very high relative to the national average among all cities (21.84%): 35.15% of adults in St. Joseph have a bachelor's degree or even advanced degree.
+The population of St. Joseph is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.15% of adults in St. Joseph have a bachelor's degree or even advanced degree.

 The per capita income in St. Joseph in 2022 was $42,317, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $169,268 for a family of four.